quzhi1/ScalaPlayground/README.md

 - `trait` and `abstract class` can have generic too.
 - In Java, `A implements B, C`.
 In scala, `A with B with C` (Since you can't do `A extends B, C`).
 - Trait can access other trait's member using self type

+# Annotation
+- Like Java, scala accept annotation
+- Scala can optimize for tail-recursion.
+Just add `@tailrec`.
+(About tail recursion, see [什么是尾递归？ - 知乎](https://www.zhihu.com/question/20761771/answer/19996299))
+- Just like C++, you can make method inline.
+Just add `@inline`
+- All Java annotations can be used in Scala